dkoslicki/PressPurt/R_version/README.md

                          all_numswitch_plots = TRUE)
 ```
 This command generates a plot of the (edge uncertainty value) versus
-(number of sign switches/mispredictions) in the net effects matrix overlaid with the edge uncertainty distribution (truncated by the
+(number of sign switches/mispredictions) in the net effects matrix, overlaid with the edge uncertainty distribution (truncated by the
 region of asymptotic stability).
 The option `list_of_numswitch_to_plot` specifies that only the (1,1) and (1,2) edges should be shown.
 If you use `-all_numswitch_plots = TRUE` instead, this will show similar plots for *all* edges (warning: this may be uninterpretable if you matrix is large).

 #### Quantitative analysis
-Instead of asking "does a misprediction occur?" one might be interested in quantifying by how much you mispredict
+Instead of asking whether a qualitative misprediction occurs, one might be interested in quantifying by how much you mispredict
-the change in abundance of other nodes when edge interactions (individually) are under uncertainty and you press perturb
+the change in abundance of other nodes when edge weights (individually) are under uncertainty.
-a single node.

 As of yet, this analysis can only be performed using the [Python version](https://github.com/dkoslicki/PressPurt/tree/master/Python_version).

 ### Multiple edge uncertainty

-While the above analysis analyses the network sensitivity when edges individually experience uncertainty, the following
+While the above analysis computes the sensitivity of the net effects matrix when edges individually experience
-allows multiple edges to simultaneously experience uncertainty.
+uncertainty, the following allows multiple edges to experience uncertainty simultaneously.

 #### Qualitative analysis
 The function `ComputeMultiEntryPerturbationExpectation` performs a Monte Carlo sampling of edge uncertainties according